Lorenzooone/PokemonGB_Online_Trades/README.md

 ## Installing the prerequisite packages
 Run `pip install websockets`.

-If using the USB adapter, also run:
+If you are using the USB adapter, also run:

 `pip install pyUSB` and `pip install winusbcdc`.

 ## Using the GB Link Cable to USB Adapter